-It is expected that the completion of the Offering will be on or about [X], 2019, subject to postponement, as the Agent and the Company may agree, to no later than [X], 2019.
+It is expected that the completion of the Offering will be on or about October 1, 2019, subject to postponement, as the Agent and the Company may agree, to no later than 90 days after the date of the receipt for this Prospectus.
 See "Plan of Distribution".